 Sempra Energy is a Fortune 500 energy-services holding company.
-Our businesses, which consist of seven separately managed reportable segments, invest in, develop and operate energy infrastructure, and provide electric and gas services to customers in North and South America.
+Our operating units invest in, develop and operate energy infrastructure, and provide electric and gas services to customers in North and South America.
+We have two principal operating units, Sempra Utilities and Sempra Infrastructure.